Dawn Porter (filmmaker): Career

-Porter's directorial debut was the 2013 documentary film Gideon's Army, about three black public defenders working in the American Deep South.
-The film premiered at the Sundance Film Festival in 2013, where it won the festival's "Documentary Editing Award".
+She financed her directorial debut, the 2013 Gideon's Army, with assistance from the Ford Foundation.
+The documentary about three black public defenders working in the American Deep South premiered at the Sundance Film Festival in 2013, where it won the festival's "Documentary Editing Award".
 The film also won the Creative Promise Award at the 2013 Sundance Film Festival.
 Gideon’s Army premiered on HBO in July 2013, and was later nominated for an Emmy Award, and an Independent Spirit Award for Best Documentary Feature.
 The film also won the Ridenhour Award for best documentary film in 2014.